EHfive/einat-ebpf/README.md

 }
 ```

-Then just start `bpf-full-cone-nat`, it will monitor SNATs at interface egress and relaxing filtering by adding extra Netfilter SNAT conntracks on demand at ingress, i.e. "Endpoint-Independent Filtering".
-When combined this with "Endpoint-Independent Mapping" that Netfilter already provides, you got so-called "Full Cone" NAT.
+Then just start `bpf-full-cone-nat`, it will monitor SNATs at interface egress and relaxing filtering by adding extra Netfilter SNAT conntracks on demand at ingress, i.e. "Endpoint-Independent Filtering". ~~When combined this with "Endpoint-Independent Mapping" that Netfilter already provides, you got so-called "Full Cone" NAT~~.

 ```shell
 # You might need to `modprobe nf_nat` first